mountanalytics/ssis-code-parser/README.md

 3. Access the main.py file, input the path to your .dtsx file, and run the python script

-4. Access the dasboard through
+4. Access the dashboard through

 ```bash
 http://127.0.0.1:5000